-This round-table discussion by some of the top thinkers in the field will provide critical reflections on the concept and application of resilience in health systems research, including rethinking in light of COVID-19.
+This round-table discussion by some of the top thinkers in the field provided critical reflections on the concept and application of resilience in health systems research, including rethinking in light of COVID-19.

-The session will be chaired by Professor Sophie Witter, co-Research Director for ReBUILD for Resilience, and will unpack:
+The session was chaired by Professor Sophie Witter, co-Research Director for ReBUILD for Resilience, and unpacked:

 • How resilience as a term has been used in health policy and systems research

 • How it has been critiqued

 • What strengths and weaknesses for the concept were revealed during the COVID-19 pandemic